TejveerSM/Hema-Imaging-Faces/README.md

 # Hema-Imaging-Faces

 Faces_CASIA_LFW.py
-  -- Training a face recognition model on CASIA dataset using Triplet Loss -- LFW dataset for testing (face verification method)
+  -- Training a face recognition model on CASIA dataset using Triplet Loss; LFW dataset for testing (face verification method)

 FER2013_MV.py
   -- Training and testing on FER 2013 dataset for emotion classification